 There are some nice day trips out along the spectacular Dalmatian coast – we enjoyed an afternoon in Omis with ice creams on the beech but head further out and there are some beautiful isolated bays.

 Travel: A hire car is really useful in this part of the world to get to out of the way bays and the coach connections can be a little slow.
 Whatever, due to the volume of vehicles, travel along the coast is slow but is improving as motorways are built.
 However, we were happy to take our time due to the spectacular views.
 Some of the driving is erratic here but no more of a challenge than in other European countries.
 The border crossing between Croatia and Montenegro is slow – I believe in Summer it can take a couple of ours but when we visited in September we were through in 30 minutes.
 Do remember to request cross-border travel from your car hire company as you will be turned away at the border without the paperwork and insurance required.
 One final tip, petrol stations in remote areas can be a little tricky to find so top up in urban areas.

-Accommodation: Our accommodation in Dubrovnik and Split were converted rooms in people’s homes.
+Accommodation: Our accommodation in Dubrovnik, Kotor and Split were converted rooms in people’s homes.
 This is quite common and we were largely left to ourselves with private kitchens and entrances.

-In Dubrovnik we stated at Guesthouse S&L (Antuna Gustava Matoša 26 , 20000 Dubrovnik, Croatia) – which is 25 minutes walk to the centre but with good views over the bay.
-The rooms are nicely appointed with a shared kitchen and outside area; the host is welcoming and chatty! http://www.booking.com/hotel/hr/guesthouse-sl.html?aid=1222377&no_rooms=1&group_adults=2&room1=A%2CA
+On my first visit to Dubrovnik we stayed at Guesthouse S&L (Antuna Gustava Matoša 26) – which is 25 minutes walk to the centre but with good views over the bay.
+The rooms are nicely appointed with a shared kitchen and outside area; the host is welcoming and chatty!

-Food & Drink: I have to admit that this was one of the let-downs of this holiday; the food is not spectacular and very much influence by the tourist market.
+Food & Drink: I have to admit that this was one of the let-downs of this holiday; the food is not spectacular and very much influenced by the tourist market.
 There’s plenty of Italian available and some good fish but you have to do a little digging to get off the main tourist path.
 However, things are improving and here are some of my more recent tips for Dubrovnik:

 Further Reading & Listening: